Interim Injunctions; the Importance of Getting it Right (Case Study)

 Criteria #3: the balance of convenience considering any special factors

 The third question concerned who suffers the most harm should the interim injunction be granted or not granted, and if there are any special factors involved.
-This is referred to as the “balance of convenience” and utilizes a concept know as the “status quo”.
+This is referred to as the “balance of convenience” and utilises a concept know as the “status quo”.

 Here, if all other parts of the test are equal, then the “status quo” should be preserved – in so far as neither party should be subject to unwarranted inconvenience until trial confirms the liabilities of the parties.